TriplyDB/Documentation/docs/triply-api/index.md

 ## Exporting linked data

-Every TriplyDB API path that returns Linked Data provides a number of serializations to choose from.
+Every TriplyDB API path that returns linked data provides a number of serializations to choose from.
 We support the following serializations:

 | Serialization                                         | Media type              | File extension |
 | ----------------------------------------------------- | ----------------------- | -------------- |